DecalFree/CustomGamemodesTemplate/README.md

 # CustomGamemodesTemplate

-The tag is the Plugin.cs
+The tag is the Plugin.cs and the dll

 This is for people who want to make there own custom gamemode.